jooy2/vitepress-sidebar/docs/en/guide/api.md

 Removes a specific prefix from each menu title from the menu items that appear after everything is done.
 This is ideal if you want to sort by the number in the filename without using frontmatter's sorting, and you don't want that number to be visible in the menu.

-For example, if `prefixSeparator` is the default (`.`), the following menus will be renamed as follows
+For example, if `prefixSeparator` is the default (`.`), the following menus will be renamed as follows:

 - File name: `1.hello` -> Menu name: `hello`
 - File name: `1.1.hello` -> Menu name: `1.hello`